All Products

 SELECT * FROM t1;

-t1 is the hybrid partitioned table.
+-- t1 is a hybrid partitioned table.

-SELECT * FROM t1 partition (p1);
+SELECT * FROM t1 PARTITION (p1);

 Note

-Standard tables
+Standard Tables

 Syntax